kuzzleio/kuzzle-enterprise-probe/README.md

 - `interval` configures the measurement save interval.
 The following formats are accepted:
   - `"none"`: no interval, each listened event will create a new measure document
   - `"duration"`: a string in human readable format, using the [ms conversion library](https://www.npmjs.com/package/ms)
-- `collects` configures the probe to collect document/message data.
+- `collects` tells the probe which parts of the matched documents/messages to collect.
 This parameter can be:
   - empty, null or undefined: no data will be collected, only the number of matched documents/messages will be reported
   - a wildcard (`*`): the entire document/message will be collected
   - an array listing the document/message attributes to collect, as JSON paths
 - `filter` configures what documents/messages will be watched: